AlJawharhALOtaibi/Optimizing-App-Offers-with-Starbucks/README.md

 ## Key Questions

-- How much revenue is lost due to unnecessary offers?
+1. How much revenue is lost due to "unnecessary offers"?
-- Which customer types frequently complete offers without viewing them?
+2. What are the characteristics of customers who frequently complete offers without viewing them?
-- How does income differ across customer types and offer completion behavior?
+3. How does income vary across different customer segments?

 ## Data

 - Customer demographics
 - Offer interactions
-- Transaction data
+- Transaction data (Unavailable for upload due to its size.
+Please contact me directly so that I can share it with you.)

 ## Analysis